How to Move to Luxembourg (Without Losing Your Mind)

 Moving within Luxembourg

-You will need to de-register in your old commune and re-register in your new one – see our registration guide on how to go about this.
+You will need to de-register in your old commune and re-register in your new one.
 Make sure to pick up some registration certificates as you may need them when changing your address, and ask them how to update your tax card.

-Last but not least, make sure to take some time to explore and enjoy your new place and neighbourhood, you deserve it!
+You moved, it was agony, but you survived.
+Last but not least, make sure to take some time to explore and enjoy your new place and neighbourhood.
+And don’t forget to inspect the nearest pub and restaurant, purely for research purposes of course.